Calgary Flames (19-21-3) at Montreal Canadiens (18-13-9)

-The Calgary Flames and Montreal Canadiens meet Thursday in NHL action at the Bell Centre.
+The Calgary Flames and the Montreal Canadiens meet in NHL action from the Bell Centre on Friday evening.